dumians/llm-stack-overview/README.md

 limited to) document generation, question answering, instruction following, brainstorming, and chat.
 Over the years, LLMs have been improved by orders of magnitude.

-In 2024, LLMs were able to:
+In 2024, LLMs are able to:

 * Pass the Uniform Bar Exam exam (US national and state law) with a score in the 90th percentile,
 * Pass all three parts of the United States medical licensing examination within a comfortable range,